-- If you track time all at once at the end of the week, you can set a reminder either for right before you leave on Friday, or in the morning when you start work on Monday.
+- If you track time all at once at the end of the week, you can set a reminder for either right before you leave on the last day of the workweek or in the morning when you start work for the week.

 You can choose to receive time tracking reminders by email or as desktop notifications that pop up on your computer: